cssence/cssence.com/data/2011/data-uri-images-are-we-there-yet.md

 ---
 indicator: "Essay"
-title: "Data URI images: Are we there yet?"
+title: "Data URI Images: Are We There yet?"
 description: "A deeper look into pros and cons of data URIs."
 summary: "A deeper look into pros and cons of data URIs, especially data URI images.
 One size fits all, or not useful at all?"
 thumbnail: {type: "image/png"}